 A sharp and incisive French director who crafts gripping legal thrillers and dissects the complexities of relationships with surgical precision.

-Justine Triet carved her path in French cinema not through grand historical epics, but through intimately observed, psychologically acute films that often feel like thrilling autopsies of modern life.
-After studying fine arts, she moved into documentary filmmaking, a background that informs the nervy, vérité energy of her narrative work.
-Her breakthrough came with the dark romantic comedy 'Age of Panic,' but it was the Palme d'Or-winning 'Anatomy of a Fall' that launched her to international fame.
-That film, a riveting courtroom drama about a writer accused of her husband's murder, showcased Triet's signature style: a masterful blend of domestic tension, procedural detail, and profound ambiguity.
-She collaborates closely with partner and actor Arthur Harari, crafting scripts that are both intellectually rigorous and deeply human, cementing her status as a leading voice in European cinema's new wave.
+Justine Triet won the Palme d'Or for 'Anatomy of a Fall,' a courtroom drama about a writer accused of her husband's murder.
+After studying fine arts, she moved into documentary filmmaking, which informs the nervy, vérité energy of her narrative work.
+Her breakthrough came with the dark romantic comedy 'Age of Panic.'
+Triet's signature style blends domestic tension, procedural detail, and profound ambiguity.
+She collaborates closely with partner and actor Arthur Harari, crafting scripts that are intellectually rigorous and deeply human.

 1965–1980